Padmaavat: Plot

+To secure her husband's release, Padmavati agrees to travel to Delhi under strict conditions, including the execution of the treacherous Chetan and private access to Ratan Singh.
+Alauddin agrees.
+Meanwhile, Alauddin survives an assassination attempt by his own nephew, killing him when he tries to finish the job.
+Taking advantage of the distraction, Padmavati arrives in Delhi.
+Disguised Rajput soldiers launch a surprise ambush during the morning prayers.
+With the secret assistance of an empathetic Mehrunisa, Padmavati and Mewar's generals, Gora and Badal, successfully free Ratan Singh.
+Ratan encounters a wounded Alauddin but refuses to kill him, citing the Rajput code of honor against attacking an injured opponent.
+The Rajputs successfully cover the royal couple's escape, though Gora and Badal are killed in the skirmish.

+A furious Alauddin imprisons Mehrunisa for treason and marches his entire army back to Chittor for a final assault.
+Outside the fortress walls, Ratan Singh and Alauddin engage in a fierce single duel.
+Ratan disarms the Sultan and prepares to deliver the final blow, but Malik Kafur dishonorably shoots Ratan in the back with arrows.
+As he dies, Ratan denounces the Khilji forces for their lack of chivalry.

+With the Rajput army defeated, the Khilji forces breach the fort.
+Realizing that military defense has failed, the Rajput women, led by Padmavati, choose to protect their dignity over capture.
+They march into a massive, roaring pyre to commit Jauhar (mass self-immolation).
+Alauddin storms the inner palace only to find burning embers, turning his military conquest into a total psychological defeat.

 Production

 Development

 An adaptation of Malik Muhammad Jayasi's epic Padmavat (1540), Sanjay Leela Bhansali had been planning a film adaptation for a decade.
 He first worked on a television adaptation as an assistant editor for Shyam Benegal's television series Bharat Ek Khoj (1988), based on Jawaharlal Nehru's The Discovery of India (1946), featuring an episode about Padmaavat starring Om Puri as Alauddin Khilji.
 In 2008, Bhansali produced an opera version in Paris, inspiring him to begin work on a film version.
 Padmaavat also took inspiration from other earlier adaptations of the epic, including Bengali literary adaptations from Kshirode Prasad Vidyavinode in 1906 and Abanindranath Tagore in 1909, the Tamil film Chittoor Rani Padmini (1963), and the Hindi film Maharani Padmini (1964).

 Pre-production on the film began in July 2016.
 That same month, playback singer Shreya Ghoshal tweeted about performing a song composed by Bhansali for the film.
 Many media outlets speculated that Deepika Padukone and Ranveer Singh, who played the leads in Bhansali's Goliyon Ki Raasleela Ram-Leela (2013) and Bajirao Mastani (2015), were finalised to play Rani Padmavati and Alauddin Khilji in the film.
 In October 2016, it was announced that Bhansali would team up with Viacom 18 Motion Pictures to produce the film with Singh and Padukone along with Shahid Kapoor as Rawal Ratan Singh, playing the lead roles.